8 Square Competitors for POS & Credit Card Processing

 - Both systems offer affordable mobile card readers, although only Square includes free hardware.

-- Both systems offer a free mobile POS app.
+- Both systems offer a free mobile POS app, but Square is more robust.

 - Payment processing fees for PayPal Zettle generally are cheaper compared to Square.

-- Zettle mobile card reader can process swipe, dip, and tap payments but does not support offline mode like Square.
+- Zettle mobile card reader can process chip and contactless payments but does not support offline mode like Square.

 Did you know?